Last Updated: October 30, 2020

 We share the information described above in Section 2 with our third party service providers, as necessary for them to provide their services to us and help us perform our contract with you.
 Service providers are third parties (other companies or individuals) that help us to provide, analyze and improve our Services.
 While 23andMe directly conducts the majority of data processing activities required to provide our Services to you, we engage some third party service providers to assist in supporting our Services, including in the following areas:

 Our CLIA-certified genotyping lab.
-To use our genetic testing services, you must purchase, or receive as a gift, a 23andMe Personal Genetic Service testing kit, and ship your saliva sample to our third party laboratory.
+To use our genetic testing services, you must purchase, or receive as a gift, a 23andMe Personal Genetic Service testing kit, and ship your saliva sample to us or our third party laboratory.
 Once delivered, receiving personnel at the laboratory remove and discard kit packaging, which in some cases may contain "sender information" (e.g., name, address), before testing personnel receive the samples for processing.
 Receiving personnel do not perform testing, and testing personnel handle saliva samples that are only identified by a unique barcode.
-When the laboratory has completed their analysis, they securely send the resulting Genetic Information to us identified by your unique barcode.
+For samples processed by our third party genotyping laboratory, when the laboratory has completed their analysis, they securely send the resulting Genetic Information to us identified by your unique barcode.

 During kit registration, you are asked to review our Consent Document for Sample Storage and Additional Genetic Analyses.
-Unless you consent to Biobanking and additional analyses, your saliva sample and DNA are destroyed after the laboratory completes its work, subject to the laboratory's legal and regulatory requirements.
-Should you wish to update your sample storage preference to discard a stored sample, you can do so within your Account Settings once your sample has completed processing.
+Unless you consent to Biobanking and additional analyses, your saliva sample and DNA are destroyed after the laboratory completes its work, subject to the legal and regulatory requirements.
+Should you wish to update your sample storage preference to discard a stored sample, you can do so within your 23andMe Account Settings once your sample has completed processing.
 As detailed further in Section 5.d.
-(Account Deletion) our contracted genotyping laboratory will retain certain information as necessary to comply with applicable regulatory and legal obligations.
+(Account Deletion), our genotyping laboratory or contracted genotyping laboratory will retain certain information as necessary to comply with applicable regulatory and legal obligations.